Michael Juico

-Michael Vincent Galang Juico (born September 24, 1989) is a Filipino professional basketball player for the Pangasinan Heatwaves franchise of the Maharlika Pilipinas Basketball League (MPBL) and Pilipinas Super League (PSL).
+Michael Vincent Galang Juico (born September 24, 1989) is a Filipino professional basketball former player who last played for the Pangasinan Heatwaves franchise of the Maharlika Pilipinas Basketball League (MPBL) and Pilipinas Super League (PSL).

 He was drafted 30th overall in the 2017 PBA draft by the Rain or Shine Elasto Painters.
 Although he had a short PBA career, he has since won titles in other leagues, both in the amateur and professional level.

 College career

 Juico started his college career by playing for the Olivarez College Sea Lions in the Universities and Colleges Athletic Association (UCAA).
 He then played for the San Sebastian Stags.
 In 2012, in a preseason match against the EAC Generals, he was thrown out of the game for getting into a fight with the other team.
 His best game was in Season 88 against the Perpetual Altas in which he scored 15 points.
 He left the team after that season.